Name of the foundation

 The daily management of the funds of the foundation shall be the responsibility of the treasurer.
 Pursuant to the Articles of Association, no (legal) person has a decisive say within the Foundation.
 Thus no (legal) person can possess the assets of the Foundation as if it were equity.

-Each year an audit is carried out by Kubus Accountants.
+Each year, a financial report is compiled by an accountant.
 The Board shall adopt the financial statements in the subsequent meeting.

-Revenues in the period 2016-2017 are derived solely from donations from relevant foundations and funds.
+Revenues in the period 2016-2018 are derived solely from donations from relevant foundations, companies and individuals.

 The Board takes great care to ensure that expenditures are made only in accordance with the statutory corporate purpose and the available funds.